-You have decided you want to enroll in Summit College’s Licensed Vocational Nursing (LVN) program.
+You have decided you want to enroll in Summit College’s Vocational Nursing (VN) program.
 Congratulations!
 You have chosen a career path that will allow you to help patients and make their lives better.
-As an LVN, you will be fulfilling a crucial role in healthcare as the need for nurses increases.
+As a VN, you will be fulfilling a crucial role in healthcare as the need for nurses increases.

 After completing your LVN program and passing your licensure exam, you’ll be joining more than 700,000 LVNs in America.
 That might seem rather large, but it pales in comparison to the over 46 million people living in the United States who are over 65 years old.
 Not to mention that 80 percent of older adults have at least one chronic disease and 68 percent have two, according to the National Council on Aging.
 Those are a lot of people will inevitably need healthcare.